 Psychological performance skills training constitutes a core pillar of MOS’ training provision, particularly performance profiling, performance tracking, performance evaluation, resilience and assertiveness training.
 Our aim is to increase psychological flexibility through structured risk-taking and through establishing an open mind-set.
 We will design, implement and monitor individual psychological skills training programmes in discussion with each of our studio artists.

-Two ‘Scenes Showcases with Orchestra’ in Florence and Berlin constitute core performance opportunities for our studio artists.
+‘Scenes Showcases with Orchestra’ and orchestral concerts in Italy, Germany and Switzerland constitute core performance opportunities for our studio artists.
 We believe that scenes provide flexibility and can be best geared toward the strengths of our studio artists.
 They also allow the demonstration of a wider skill-set.
 Each showcase is public and has a target audience of country specific agencies and industry professionals.
 Internationally renowned conductors and directors are responsible for the artistic direction of these showcases.

-The programme includes four intensive two-day masterclasses from established, high profile master teachers.
+The programme includes a number of intensive two-day masterclasses from established, high profile master teachers.
 The aim of the masterclasses is to offer our studio artists the opportunity to be inspired and taught by world-renowned performers and to further establish Florence as a centre for visiting world-class artists.

 At the beginning of the year, each singer of the studio will be given a role to study throughout the year with their allocated répétiteur.
 The role may be taken from New Generation Festival’s upcoming main summer production and the studio artist will be given the opportunity to turn the role study into a cover.
 Role study is based on skills acquisition with regard to approaching and learning a major role in a structured and efficient way.
 Feedback will be provided throughout from in-house staff and visiting coaches and teachers.